The Proximal Robbins-Monro Method: Introduction

-Despite its remarkable properties, a well-known issue with the Robbins-Monro procedure is that the sequence $\{\gamma_n\}$ crucially affects both its numerical stability and convergence.
-Regarding stability, consider a simple example where $\thetarm{n}$ in Eq.\eqref{eq:rm} is approximating a scale parameter, and thus needs to be positive.
-Clearly, even if the previous iterate $\thetarm{n-1}$ is positive, there is no guarantee that the update in Eq.\eqref{eq:rm} will provide a positive next iterate $\thetarm{n}$.
-Regarding convergence, the Robbins-Monro procedure can be arbitrarily slow if $\gamma_n$ is even slightly misspecified.
-For example, let $\gamma_n = \gamma_1/n$, and assume there exists the {\em scalar potential} $H : \Reals{p} \to \Reals{}$, such that $\nabla H(\theta) = h(\theta)$, for all $\theta$.
-If $H$ is strongly convex with parameter $c$, then $\Ex{||\thetarm{n}-\thetastar||^2}= \bigO{n^{-\epsilon}}$ if $\epsilon=2c\gamma_1< 1$ \cite[Section 1]{nemirovski2009robust}; \cite[Section 3.1]{moulines2011non}.
-In summary, large learning rates can make the iterates $\thetarm{n}$ diverge numerically, whereas small rates can make the iterates converge very slowly to $\thetastar$.
-Importantly, these conflicting requirements for stability and fast convergence are very hard to reconcile in practice, especially in high-dimensional problems \citep[Section 3.5]{toulis2015implicit}, which renders the Robbins-Monro procedure, and all its derived methods, inapplicable without heuristic modifications.
+A well-known issue with the Robbins--Monro procedure, however, is numerical stability and sensitivity to specification of hyperparameters, especially the learning rate $\gamma_1$.
+For instance, the procedure can be arbitrarily slow if $\gamma_1$ is even slightly misspecified.
+To illustrate, suppose that $\gamma_n = \gamma_1/n$, and there exists a scalar potential $\P$, such that $\nabla \P(\theta) = h(\theta)$, for all $\theta\in\Theta$.
+If $\P$ is strongly convex with parameter $\mu$, then $\Ex{\|\thetarm{n}-\thetastar\|^2}= \bigO{n^{-\epsilon}}$ if $\epsilon=2\mu\gamma_1< 1$ \cite[Section 1]{nemirovski2009robust}; \cite[Section 3.1]{moulines2011non}.
+On the other hand, the procedure can diverge even in the first few iterations if the learning rate is too large, especially with non-Lipschitz likelihoods as in Poisson regression~\citep{toulis2014statistical}.
+In summary, small learning rates can make the Robbins--Monro iterates converge very slowly, whereas large learning rates can make the iterates diverge numerically.
+Importantly, the requirements for numerical stability and fast convergence are very hard to reconcile in practice, especially in large-scale problems, which renders the Robbins--Monro method, and all its derived procedures, inapplicable without extensive heuristic modifications~\citep{bottou2012stochastic}.